OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 ## Discussion: diagnosing performance limitations

+We have seen how to measure and explore the parallel performance and scalability of a Cilk program.
+So... what next?
+How can we translate the Cilkscale results into actionable insights on how to _improve_ performance?
+As with serial-program profiling, the answer varies somewhat depending on the program at hand.
+We will return to this question with forthcoming documentation and blog posts.
+Please [let us know](/contribute/contact/) if you'd like to be notified about important updates to OpenCilk and its documentation.

-So what can we surmise about the parallel performance and scalability of our `qsort.cpp` application, specifically the `sample_qsort()` function?
+In the meantime, we offer a brief discussion regarding the parallel scalability of our `qsort.cpp` example, specifically the `sample_qsort()` function.

 We observe the following: